7 Wine Tasting Dos and Don’ts

-So, you’ve discovered the lovely world of wine – or you’re in for a trip to Traverse City’s wine country, and know that going on a wine tasting is a must – but you’re just not sure what to do (and not to do)!
+So, you’ve discovered the lovely world of wine.
+If you’re in for a trip to Traverse City’s wine country, you know that going on a wine tasting is a must –but you’re just not sure what to do (and not to do)!
 Wine tasting is an experience that commands a certain sort of elegance, wherein it’s essential for absolutely anyone going for it to make sure not to look like a fool – and that involves knowing what to do.

 Wine tasting in Traverse City is a wonderful adventure for everyone – but there are a few very simple, very important etiquette rules to follow, and they make the difference between being a polite visitor, and a rude intruder.